May722115/1/README.md

 Each row, column, and 3x3 subgrid must contain all the numbers from 1 to 9 without repetition.
 You need to fill in the empty cells in a way that satisfies the above rule.

-**Filling Cells:**
-While playing the game.
-Enter "add","remove","save" and "quit" to

 **Commands:**
 Enter the command "play" to start playing a game.
 Enter the command "records" to see the current scoreboard, if any.
 If there have been no games played, no records will be found.
 Start a game to start a record!
 Enter the command "exit" to exit the programm.

+**Filling Cells:**
+While playing the game.
+Enter "add","remove","save" and "quit" to implement the corresponding function.
+Add: Type in Row, Column and number to fill a number into a position.
+Remove: Type in Row and Column to remove a number from a position.
+Save: Save the current game and go back to main menue.
+Quit: directly go back to main menue.

 **-- Non-standard C++ Libraries --**